 Hair for Drugs?

-Hair drug testing involves analyzing a small sample of hair to identify the presence of drugs or their metabolites.
-The process begins with collection of a hair sample, typically from the scalp, by a trained collector.
-The sample usually consists of a bundle of hair (about the thickness of a pencil) that is cut close to the scalp and sent to a laboratory for analysis.
+Hair drug testing involves analyzing a hair sample to detect drugs or metabolites.
+The process starts with a trained collector taking a hair sample, usually from the scalp.
+This sample, which is about the thickness of a pencil, is cut close to the scalp and sent to a lab for analysis.

 What are the Advantages of Testing Hair for Drugs?